 Building and Occupancy Information WSRB will provide data and information about specific buildings and occupancies to the state insurance department, Subscribers, and those with an insurable interest in the property, such as the insured, property owner, lessee, lender, or their respective insurance agents.
 WSRB will charge a reasonable fee for organizing, reproducing, and delivering this information to persons other than the state insurance department and Subscribers.

 Public Protection Information WSRB will provide information about cities, towns, fire districts, and fire stations to the state insurance department, Subscribers, or to an authorized representative of the city, town, fire district, or fire station.

 Court or Insurance Department Order WSRB complies with rulings and orders of the state insurance department and subpoenas, rulings, and orders of a Court having jurisdiction.
 This compliance is subject to the advice of counsel regarding lawful protection orders, limitations, reconsideration, and appeals.
 WSRB will charge a reasonable fee for organizing, reproducing, and delivering requested information, consistent with court or state insurance department rules.

 Advice of Counsel WSRB reserves the right to rely upon the advice of counsel regarding any request for data or information.

-SUBSCRIBER DISAGREEMENTS:Inthe event of a disagreement which cannot be resolved, either the Subscriber or WSRB may request a hearing before thestate insurance departmentwith jurisdiction.
+SUBSCRIBER DISAGREEMENTS:Inthe event of a disagreement that cannot be resolved, either the Subscriber or WSRB may request a hearing before thestate insurance departmentwith jurisdiction.